Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Amass-and-Order vs Distribute-and-Care

-This produces a conservative political phenotype
+This produces a conservative political phenotype.

-This produces a liberal political phenotype
+This produces a liberal political phenotype.

 Antagonistic-yet-symbiotic masculine and feminine moral priorities maintain an adaptive civilizational compass we colloquially refer to as “politics”.